ess-dmsc/simple-kafka-env/README.md

 2. Log into it with `vagrant ssh`.
 3. Start Apache ZooKeeper by running `sudo systemctl start dm-zookeeper`.
 4. Start Apache Kafka by running `sudo systemctl start dm-kafka`.

-The *code* folder contains some scripts demonstrating how to use Apache Kafka with the *confluent-python* package.

 ## Manually checking Kafka is working